ron003/daq-buildtools/docs/Compiling-and-running.md

 ## Clone `daq-buildtools`

 This step doesn't have to be run more than once per daq-buildtools version.
-Each "installation" serves multiple work area, as many as needed.
+Each cloned daq-buildtools can serve as many work areas as the developer wishes.

 ```bash
 git clone https://github.com/DUNE-DAQ/daq-buildtools.git -b thea/i30-quickstart-split